Jerome Prince unseats Gary mayor

 Prince also told his crowd of supporters in his storefront campaign headquarters that Freeman-Wilson has just called him to concede the race.

+"Let's reimagine Gary," Prince told the crowd.
+"Thank you for believing in me."

-His campaign headquarters was abuzz with celebration as they celebrated his victory over an 8-year incumbent.
+His campaign headquarters was abuzz with celebration as they celebrated his victory over an eight-year incumbent.

 Prince, a man with 19 years of public service as an elected official, entered the race for control of Gary City Hall earlier this year hours before the filing deadline closed.